 The help, advice and troubleshooting is pretty good.

 You can email them and they’ll get back to you pretty quick, or you can use the instant messenger chat system they have.

 Unfortunately, phone support is not included in a standard package.
 According to their wiki page about phone support, you can get 3 callbacks for a monthly nominal fee.

-This is where GoDaddy comes out on top, since they offer phone support as standard and it’s excellent.
+This is where GoDaddy comes out on top, since they offer phone support as standard and it’s been pretty good so far.

-Still, DreamHost seems to be better for actual hosting.
-It would be nice to talk on the phone but I’m fine with the instant chat and email.
+Still, DreamHost is way better for actual hosting.
+It would be nice to talk on the phone to Dreamhost but I’m fine with the instant chat and email.

 If you want help and advice from the community, there is a forum dedicated to that.
 I haven’t participated in it yet, because there’s really been no need to.